gnolang/gno/docs/gno-infrastructure/validators/faq.md

 ### How many validators will there be in mainnet?

 The exact plans for mainnet are still TBD.
-Based on the latest discussions between contributors, the mainnet will likely have an inital validator set size of 20~50, which will gradually scale with the development and decentralization of the gno.land project.
+Based on the latest discussions between contributors, the mainnet will likely have an initial validator set size of 20~50, which will gradually scale with the development and decentralization of the gno.land project.

 ### How do I make my first contribution?